$SU(2)_L$ deconstruction and flavour (non)-universality: Conclusions

 The lepton sector differs from the quark sector, in particular, the PMNS matrix is qualitatively different from the CKM matrix.
 A straightforward extension of the quark structure to the lepton sector predicts LFU violation and would require some particular UV completion to account for the anarchic mixing angles of the PMNS matrix.
 Another option considered in this paper is to assume that all leptons are charged under the same gauge factor, i.e.~localised on the same site and realising a $U(3)_{\ell}$ symmetry.
 A dynamical explanation of the lepton hierarchies is then postponed to higher energies.
 We have then explored the phenomenology of three models with different distributions of the lepton doublets on the sites.

 In the phenomenological analysis, we study the complementary bounds for EWPO, LHC searches and FCNC processes.
-Interestingly, all those sectors give in general comparable limits on the masses and couplings of the heavy gauge bosons, $W^\prime$ and $Z^\prime$, that appear in the models.
+Interestingly, all those sectors give in general comparable limits on the couplings and masses of the heavy gauge bosons that appear in the models, $W^\prime$ and $Z^\prime$, which are in the range of $(5-20)\,$TeV.
 We observed several total or partial non-trivial cancellations in NP contributions that weaken or remove some limits, like the limits coming from the determination $V_{ud}$ and $V_{us}$, or the EWPO for model 2.
 A particularly remarkable cancellation happens in $C_{10}^{\ell_i,{\rm NP}}$, if $\ell_i$ is located on the same site as the Higgs.
 This allows a sizeable contribution to $C_{9}^{\rm U}$ as preferred by the current $b\to s \ell\ell$ fit, while avoiding the bound from $B_s\to \mu^+\mu^-$.
 This reveals that, regarding $Z^{\prime}$ bosons, not only those with vector couplings to leptons are the natural candidates to address the deviations observed in $C_9^{\rm U}$~\cite{Greljo:2022jac,Allanach:2023uxz}, but more generally any $Z^{\prime}$ where similar cancellations occur.\footnote{We have checked this is the case for $Z^{\prime}$ bosons with $bs$ couplings and associated to a $U(1)^{\prime}$ that allows for the lepton Yukawas at the renormalisable level (see \cref{sec:U1protection}).}

-Possible UV completions of our models to address the hierarchies between first and second families at higher scales could be further deconstructions of the light-family gauge factor, which in turn, could be UV-completed to models with gauge-flavour unification~\cite{Davighi:2022fer,Davighi:2022bqf}, or realisations of another kind of horizontal gauge symmetries charging the light families and broken in a far UV.
-In fact, during the completion of this manuscript, Ref.~\cite{Davighi:2023xqn} appeared on \texttt{arXiv} where the authors proposed a full deconstruction of $SU(2)_L$ to $SU(2)_1\times SU(2)_2 \times SU(2)_3$, with one factor for each family.
+Possible UV completions of our models to address the hierarchies between first and second families at higher scales could be further deconstructions of the light-family gauge factor~\cite{Davighi:2023xqn}, which in turn, could be UV-completed to models with gauge-flavour unification~\cite{Davighi:2022fer,Davighi:2022bqf}, or realisations of another kind of horizontal gauge symmetries charging the light families and broken in a far UV.